Reform Corrupt Checkoff Programs

 TAKE ACTION TO REFORM CORRUPT CHECKOFF PROGRAMS

-The Opportunities for Fairness in Farming Act (OFF Act) would restore transparency and accountability to checkoff programs, and keep them out of the hands of trade and lobbying organizations.
-With just a few clicks, you can visit our political partner Farm Action Fund and tell your representatives to co-sponsor the OFF Act.
+The Opportunities for Fairness in Farming Act (OFF Act) would restore transparency and accountability to checkoff programs, and keep them out of the hands of lobbying organizations.
+Visit our political partner Farm Action Fund and tell your representatives to support the inclusion of the OFF Act in the upcoming farm bill.

 Decades of checkoff corruption has not escaped the notice of farmers — or the media.
 We’ve collected some of the most egregious checkoff abuses from recent years, but this is only the tip of the iceberg.
-For a deep dive into the history of checkoff programs — dripping with controversy, greed, and legal challenges — check out our “Root of the Issue” blog.
+For a deep dive into the history of checkoff programs — full of controversy, greed, and legal challenges — check out our “Root of the Issue” blog.

 In 2010, an independent audit examining the equivalent of just nine days of beef checkoff program spending found that the NCBA had improperly spent more than $200,000 in checkoff funds on lobbying and overseas vacations.
 Despite a Freedom of Information Act complaint, the full audit has not been released to the public.

-An accountant for the Oklahoma Beef Council embezzled millions of rancher dollars over a seven-year period to open her own clothing boutique.
+In 2018, an accountant for the Oklahoma Beef Council was charged with embezzling millions of rancher dollars over a seven-year period to open her own clothing boutique.
 This was possible due to a lack of oversight over the checkoff program.

-The dairy checkoff, being the largest pool of money, is legally required by Congress to submit annual financial reports — but failed to do so for five years.
+The dairy checkoff, being the largest pool of money, is legally required by Congress to submit annual financial reports — but failed to do so from 2012-2016.

 The dairy checkoff organization, the National Dairy Promotion and Research Board, and the trade lobbying group, Dairy Management Inc. have an extremely close relationship.
 Until Sept 2021, Tom Gallagher was the CEO of both.
 His combined compensation from both roles was $1,512,930 — all as the farmers who pay this salary go out of business.